In this week’s Dispatches from the Secret Library, Dr Oliver Tearle considers the pioneering and half-forgotten writer of the modernist short story

 A bridegroom waits in the hall, while his bride sobs upstairs in her mother’s arms.
 Married off to an older man against her wishes, the seventeen-year-old Flo leaves home to take up married life with Philip, her husband.
 Five years later, she makes the journey she has been putting off ever since she got married: she returns home by train and tells her mother that she leads a miserable life married to the repulsive adulterer Philip, who has recently taken off to Paris with a girl from the Alhambra.
 What’s more, Flo tells her mother that she blames her for this wretched existence she now leads: her mother failed to prepare her daughter for the realities of men and married life, and she had to find out the hard way.
 She announces her intention to leave her husband.
 The next day, having slept in her childhood bed, she departs for the railway station and leaves ‘in the opposite direction’ to begin a new life.

 This much constitutes a brief plot summary of ‘Virgin Soil’ (1894), one of George Egerton’s most celebrated short stories.
 Not that any of them are that celebrated: although Egerton has begun to receive more attention and analysis from literary critics interested in women’s fiction and the history of modernism, she remains a little-known figure in English literature.
 And yet with ‘Virgin Soil’, ‘A Cross Line’, ‘Wedlock’, and a handful of other short stories published in the 1890s, Egerton – who had been born Mary Chavelita Dunne in Melbourne, Australia in 1859 – pioneered a new kind of English fiction, influenced by Scandinavian writers such as Knut Hamsun, August Strindberg, and Henrik Ibsen.
-Egerton – real name Mary Chavelita Dunna, and duly nicknamed ‘Chav’ before chavs were a thing – was also a complex mixture of different nationalities: born in Melbourne, Australia to an Irish father and a Welsh mother, she would later live in Germany, Norway, and Ireland.
+Egerton – who, on account of her birth name, had been duly nicknamed ‘Chav’ before chavs were a thing – was also a complex mixture of different nationalities: born in Melbourne, Australia to an Irish father and a Welsh mother, she would later live in Germany, Norway, and Ireland.

 I don’t blame them; it must be so, as long as marriage is based on such unequal terms, as long as man demands from a wife as a right, what he must sue from a mistress as a favour; until marriage becomes for many women a legal prostitution, a nightly degradation, a hateful yoke under which they age, mere bearers of children conceived in a sense of duty, not love.